sdeepaknarayanan/PRP-Assignments/README.md

 # PRP-Assignments
-All the programming assignments for the course of probability and random processes
+All the programming assignments for the course on Probability and Random Processes